Telus Corporation

-Telus Corporation (also shortened and referred to as Telus Corp, and stylized as TELUS) is a Canadian publicly traded holding company and conglomerate, headquartered in Vancouver, British Columbia, which is the parent company of several subsidiaries: Telus Communications offers telephony, television, data and Internet services; Telus Mobility offers wireless services; Telus Health operates companies that provide health products and services; and Telus Digital operates worldwide, providing multilingual customer service outsourcing and digital IT services.
+Telus Corporation (also shortened and referred to as Telus Corp, and stylized as TELUS) is a Canadian publicly traded holding company and conglomerate, headquartered in Vancouver, British Columbia, which is the parent company of several subsidiaries: Telus Communications offers telephony, television, data and Internet services; Telus Mobility offers wireless services; Telus Health operates companies that provide health products and services; and Telus Digital, formerly TELUS International, is a wholly owned subsidiary operating in multiple countries and focused on business process outsourcing, customer experience management, digital services and AI data services.
 Telus has a long history and is listed with the Toronto Stock Exchange (TSX:T).

 Overview

 Telus Corporation is the parent company of Telus Communications, Telus Mobility, Telus Health, and Telus Digital.
 Telus Health, formerly known as Emergis, was an e-business was acquired by Telus Corporation in 2007 for $763 million.
 Telus Health was divided into three segments: Telus Health Solutions, Telus Assyst Real Estate, and Telus Financial Solutions.

 Inception

 The Alberta Government Telephones (AGT), had served as the major telephone provider for the province of Alberta from 1906—when it was first established by the Liberal Party of Alberta under the tenure of then Premier of Alberta, Alexander Cameron Rutherford, until the 1990s—when then Premier Don Getty began the privatization process.
 NovaTel's liabilities eventually cost the government more than $600 million.
 The initial public offering of the newly established Telus' shares, launched on August 9, 1990, represented the largest in Canadian history up to this time.
 The following year, the provincial government divested its remaining ownership interest in Telus for $870 million.
 By 1996, the former brand names, ED TEL and AGT had been retired.
 All Telus products and companies adopted the Telus brand name.

 Telus merged with British Columbia Telephone Company (BC Tel) in 1999, with the merged company keeping the Telus brand name.
 The headquarters of BC Tel in Burnaby, British Columbia, became the headquarters of the merged Telus Corporation, and the company moved its corporate headquarters to Vancouver after completion of the Telus Garden complex.